Scienceworks (Melbourne): History

-Until late 2013, the 1883 clock tower from Flinders Street station was also located at the museum.
+From 1997–2013, the 1883 clock tower from Flinders Street station was also located at the museum.
 The clock had been moved to Princes Bridge station in 1905 and Spencer Street station in 1911, where it remained until sold into private ownership after the station redevelopment of 1967.
 The clock restored with an electric movement is now located at the Southern Cross station.